 Here are the facts:

 - The flu can be caused by different strains of the influenza virus (though symptoms for different types of flu are the same).
 The seasonal influenza vaccine is altered most years to cover the particular strains of the virus that are circulating each year.
 Along with the fact that protection lessens over time, that’s why annual immunisation is recommended – to make sure you are protected from the most recent strain.

 - The flu vaccination programme is a voluntary one and the Ministry of Health encourages everyone to get vaccinated.
-Influenza Immunisation is especially recommended for those at greatest risk of complications from pandemic influenza, and the flu vaccination is currently free for people in the following at risk groups;
+Influenza Immunisation is especially recommended for those at greatest risk of complications from influenza, and the flu vaccination is currently free for people in the following at risk groups;

 - Women who are pregnant – the Fight Flu website has a great FAQ information sheet for more information on the flu and immunisation in pregnancy

 - regularly use an asthma preventer

 - have heart disease